videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/initialise-meeting.md

 ### Initialization of Meeting

-With the generated meetingId and token, we can initialize the meeting.
-We will use the `MeetingProvider` from the React SDK which will initialize the meeting for us and it will allow us to subscribe to the meeting changes
+We can initialize the meeting using the `MeetingProvider` from the React SDK.
+The `MeetingProvider` is responsible for initializing the meeting with the provided configuration, which includes the `token`, `meetingId`, `participantId` and many more.

 #### Meeting Provider

-`MeetingProvider` is Reac's [Context.Provider](https://reactjs.org/docs/context.html#contextprovider) that allows consuming components to subscribe to meeting changes.
+`MeetingProvider` is React [Context.Provider](https://reactjs.org/docs/context.html#contextprovider) that allows consuming components to subscribe to meeting changes.

 We will be passing the intialization configuration for the meeting and the token in the `MeetingProvider`.